rajputhamza1/CT-Scan-Image-Classifications/README.md

 Please download the dataset from the provided link and ensure that the CT scan images are organized in the appropriate folder structure for the code to work correctly.

-# Code Evaluation
-The code has been evaluated using the provided CT scan dataset.
-The evaluation results are as follows:

-**Accuracy**: 91.00%

-**Precision**: 89.33%

-**Recall**: 93.00%

-**F1-Score**: 91.13%

-These metrics indicate the performance of the classification model in identifying COVID-19 infection based on CT scan images.
-The accuracy represents the overall correctness of the predictions, while precision measures the proportion of true positive predictions out of all positive predictions.
-Recall measures the proportion of true positive predictions out of all actual positive samples.
-The F1-Score is a balanced measure of precision and recall.

-The high accuracy, precision, recall, and F1-Score obtained from the evaluation indicate that the CT scan image classification model performs well in identifying patients infected by SARS-CoV-2 using CT scan images.

 # Repository Structure
 The repository contains the following files: